 What Is Osteoporosis?

 The translation of osteoporosis is literally “porous bone.”
 This immediately gives a clear picture of what the condition entails.
-When someone gets diagnosed with the disease osteoporosis, it means that this disease weakens the bones, by affecting the bone mass and bone strength.
+When someone gets diagnosed with this condition, it means that this disease weakens the bones, by affecting the bone mass and bone strength.
 The inside of a bone looks like a sponge and when osteoporosis occurs the holes in the “sponge” are getting bigger and more numerous, which weakens the bone from the inside out.
 No worries, right?
 Well, you couldn’t be further from the truth, because this means you’re at risk for sudden and unexpected bone fractures.

 Our bones are a vital part of our body, as this is our support system and protector of vital organs.
 In addition, it also stores important minerals such as calcium.
 This mineral is necessary for the process that keeps our bones healthy.
 After age 35, the bone breakdown happens faster than bone buildup, which causes loss of bone mass.
 When someone suffers from osteoporosis the loss of bone mass occurs even faster.